limonheiro/ifmt-uniforme-yolov5/README.md

 # ifmt-uniforme-yolov5
-Detectando quem está com ou sem uniforme
+Detectando a logo do IFMT